globaltcad/swing-tree/docs/markdown/Climbing-Swing-Tree.md

 ```

 As you can see, animations are very easy to create,
-especially when you use the `animateOnce` method
+especially when you use the `animateFor` method
 on the previously
 mentioned event/component delegate object,
 which in the above example